lezette/learning-a11y/src/was/understanding-wcag-percievable.md

 <div class="blog">
   <p>I spent some hours yesterday and today looking at the Perceivable Principle.
 As part of my goal I needed to deeply
-    understand goes into all the meeting all the WCAG principles</p>
+    understand all that goes into meeting the WCAG principles</p>

   <p>Here's a quick summary what I learnt.</p>